 SomBa held a very successful mixer at the The Beer Hall.
 If you haven’t been there, they are located at 1 Polk Street.
 Our mixer was on November 20th and was very well attended.
 The Beer Hall has an excellent selection of craft beers, and many thanks to them for hosting our event.
 Stay tuned to our website for further updates on our next event.

-PICS from SOMBA’s Holiday Community Exchange at Passion Cafe
+PICS from SOMBA’s Holiday Mixer at the former Passion Cafe: